-If you don’t have time to travel two days to the Sahara, you can get a taste of desert hospitality with a camel trek to a romantic dinner that I can arrange in a Berber-style tent in the Desert d’Agafay, just 40 minutes from the walls of Marrakech’s medina.
+If you don’t have time to travel two days to the Sahara, you can get a taste of desert hospitality with a camel trek to a romantic dinner in a Berber-style tent in the Desert d’Agafay, just 40 minutes from the walls of Marrakech’s medina.

 Check out the Musée Boucharouite, a small museum dedicated to the folk style of handmade rugs of rural Morocco.
-Learn how stories are literally woven into the carpe
+Learn how stories are literally woven into the carpets.

 Avoid taxis.
 If you do need one, settle on the price before you go anywhere or insist on using the meter, though the driver might tell you it’s broken.
 Never go an inch without a fixed price.
 And have a bunch of 10-dirham notes on hand.
 Try to pay with a 100-dirham note and—wouldn’t you know it—the driver will invariably tell you he doesn’t have change.